 Heartburn Medicine Side Effects and Coronavirus

 Most medications come with side effects, and PPI heartburn medications are no exception.
-Notable PPI side effects include life-threatening kidney damage, osteoporosis, and dementia.
+Notable PPI side effects include life-threatening kidney damage or kidney failure, osteoporosis or bone fractures, and dementia.

 In terms of coronavirus complications, PPIs pose a risk for several reasons.
 PPIs reduce the amount of stomach acid in a person’s body.
 This may cause them to develop a condition called hypochlorhydria, which is a dangerously low level of stomach acid.